 If you were to walk into the kitchen on any day, you would find a team of dedicated food people.
 Executive chef Ryan loves to know all there is to know about food, most recently his passion is for cheese-making, fashioning his own smoked goat’s provolone.
-Head chef Alicia wines, dines and travels as often as she can.
-Sous chef Jamie builds race cars as well as vegie gardens.
-Zane likes to get into the nuts and bolts of things.
-Pastry chef Emily creates the most amazing sweet treats and Amanda comes from a family of master bakers.
+Head chef Jamie builds race cars as well as vegie gardens.
+Chef de Partie Abby loves to wine and dine around Australia.
 And when we have visitors in our kitchen they often remark at the youthfulness of the team, yep passionate people who love their trade and the place they live.

 Ryan and the team are keen to share their recipes which mean you can easily prepare delicious food using ingredients from your own garden or local purveyors at home and share in the magic of fresh, vibrant food.

 Preserved lemons are used in many Indian, North African and South East Asian dishes but where they really impress is in a Moroccan tagine.
 Choose lemons that have not been waxed.
 The best lemons are from the tree in your back yard, ones with thick pith are even better.
 A few blemishes are fine.
 These makes great gifts!
 Makes 2 jars.